Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> post

 Specifies a tag to add behind the HTML code generated from the element.
 The default values is `AC_Tag_None`.
+AutoConnectText element without the style parameter will be drained to HTML as a raw value and is accompanied by `<p>`, `<br>` or `<div>` tags according to the post enumeration values.
+If the style parameter is specified, the post enumeration value will be ignored and always be enclosed in the `<div>` tag, and the style value will be inserted into `style` attribute of the `<div>` tag.

 ## How to coding for the elements